snorklerjoe/useful6502/README.md

 I want the following end goals to categorize the machine as "useful":

+## Hardware Goals

-- At least 2 Megabytes of program memory and 2 Megabytes of data memory, of which at least 8k of data can be accessed at one time.
+- At least 2 Megabytes of program memory and 2 Megabytes of data memory, of which at least 16k of data and 16k of program memory can be accessed by a single process.
 - Protected memory (kernel and user run modes defined by hardware checking if kernel or user code is being executed)
+- ESP32 for i/o -- The idea here is to use pre-existing implementations of an 802.11/TCPIP/USB stack on dedicated hardware to offload i/o headaches and simplify the software.
+  - WiFi, with HTTP/HTTPS, FTP, SSH, SFTP, Telnet / plain TCP/UDP
+  - UART
+  - One-wire
+  - USB Host

+## Software Goals

 - Traps via "BRK" instruction for sys calls
-- Full preemptive multitasking
+- Full preemptive multitasking, round robin scheduler (maybe mlfq eventually)
+- Filesystem: Tree, leaf nodes are devices or drivers.
-- File handler, compatible with FAT32-formatted SD cards for easy file transfer
+- Driver for FAT32-formatted SD cards for easy file storage & transfer
-- Kernel-level device drivers, mapping i/o to UNIX-like sockets/files
 - Standard library compatible with cc65 for creating high-level programs
-- Command-line shell
 - Basic UNIX-like shell utilities
-- 802.11 WiFi via ESP32, with a driver to enable ssh, sftp, http, and https
-- Simple web browser, with limited but existent javascript capabilities
+- Simple web browser, with limited but existent javascript capabilities?

 Because I am unsure of the feasibility of all of these goals, I will begin this project with only simulated hardware.